 - 1. A minimum of four schools must be present at a tournament for merit points to be earned in all events. - 2.
 Public speaking or interpretive events are recorded by their individual category name.
-Student ranks, or rank-equivalents (conversion for point totals or alternate systems) are used. - 3.
+Student ranks, or rankequivalents (conversion for point totals or alternate systems) are used. - 3.
 Only one rank or round placing may be entered for a panel of judges.
 For elimination rounds prior to a final round, an average of a panel's ranks may be used.
-For the final round, tournament placement is the rank. - 4.
-Main Association events may earn 6 points per 1st rank, 5 points per 2nd rank, 4 points per 3rd rank, 3 points per 4th rank, and 2 points for ranks of 5 and below.
+For the final round, tournament placement is the rank.

+- 4. Main Association events may earn 6 points per 1st rank, 5 points per 2nd rank, 4 points per 3rd rank, 3 points per 4th rank, and 2 points for ranks of 5 and below.
 Those events include Extemporaneous Speaking, Original Oratory, Informative Speaking, and Humorous, Dramatic, Duo, and Program Oral Interpretation. - 5.
 Non-main Association events may earn 5 points per 1st rank, 4 points per 2nd rank, 3 points per 3rd rank, 2 points per 4th rank, and 1 point for ranks of 5 and below.
 Use the appropriate category name, or a similar category name as appropriate. - 6.
 Extrapolate what speech categories best match outside contests.
 For example, American Legion Oratorical Contest's two speaking events are recorded as Original Oratory and Extemporaneous Speaking.
-Poetry Out

-Loud, Slam Poetry, and Spoken-Word Poetry are recorded as Poetry.
-Where ratings are used instead of rankings, please use the table below.
+Poetry Out Loud, Slam Poetry, and Spoken-Word Poetry are recorded as Poetry.
+Where ratings are used instead of rankings, please use the table below. - 7.
+Students may earn NSDA merit points for asynchronous competition.
+Students may only earn points for competing in one asynchronous competition per day.
+Tabulation software and the NSDA site will not regulate this; it will be the affirmative duty of coaches to ensure what is posted is in line with this rule.